sandepk/canva-ai-generated-text-sandeep/README.md

 - **Responsive Design**: Works on all screen sizes
 - **CanvasToImage**: html2canvas to convert html to image
 - **LocalStorage**: Persistent for Local storage
+- **Show Node List**: Show all nodes list present in canvas
+- **Undo Redo**: Buttons to undo and redo the nodes updates / creation / deletion

 ## Getting Started